SleeplessOrphan/DPDD-OS/Occupational-Specialism-Project/Task-1/Activity-A/ii-proposal/funky-team-events-example-proposal.md

 - Leadership training
 - Themed corporate events

-With the rise of remote work, there has been a particular increase in demand for virtual and hybrid team-building solutions that can engage distributed teams effectively.
+With the rise of remote work, there has been an increase in demand for virtual and hybrid team-building solutions that can engage distributed teams effectively.

 One aspect of this industry is its seasonal nature.
 Many companies seek team-building activities at specific times, such as the beginning of the financial year or before major holidays.
 This creates periods of high demand that team-building providers must be prepared to meet.